 Alternatively, you can use A as your control (leaving whatever you’re currently using) and then use something new for B.

 Tests need to be run simultaneously to account for any variations in timing.
 You can’t test one variation today and the other one tomorrow, because you can’t factor in any variables that might have changed between today and tomorrow.
 Instead, you need to split the traffic seeing your variations at the same time.

-You can test virtually anything in your marketing materials: headlines, calls to action, body copy, images, etc. If you can change it, you can test it.
-But that doesn’t mean you should necessarily spend months testing every little thing.
-Instead, focus on the things that are most likely to have a big impact.
+You can test virtually anything in your marketing materials or on your website: headlines, calls to action, body copy, images, etc. If you can change it, you can test it.

 On your website, this likely includes: